DEShawResearch/msys/doc/source/tools.rst

  * sparsify: every 1-4 bond (i.e., pair of atoms separated by three distinct bonds) must be included in the exclusion table.

+Desmond-specific checks:

+ * bonded terms: check that neither the exclusion table nor any table in the bond_term metable contains terms whose atoms are not connected through the bond table.